ricardoborjas-payjoy/ricardoborjas-payjoy/README.md

 - 👋 Hi, I’m @ricardoborjas-payjoy
 - 👀 I’m interested in PHP & JS
 - 🌱 I’m currently learning WebAssembly, QT, Rust
-- 💞️ I’m looking to collaborate on Payjoy as a whole
+- 💞️ I’m looking to collaborate on Payjoy as a whole, now as part of Money Team
 - 📫 How to reach me:
 - Slack : ricardo.borjas